ministryofjustice/security-guidance/culture/security-culture-overview.md

 Everyone who works for us, whether an employee, contractor or supplier, has a role to play in keeping the @moj@ safe and secure.
-Your behaviours are what can protect us (or not) from the range of threats that exist, which have the potential to cause physical, reputational or financial harm to our service users, your colleagues or the @moj@.
+Your behaviours are what can protect us (or not) from the range of threats that exist, which have the potential to cause physical, reputation, or financial harm to our service users, your colleagues or the @moj@.

 The benefits of an effective security culture include: